Setting Metrics to Measure Progress

-- Open the More options menu during Goal creation process, or Edit an existing Goal and select the Progress Settings button in the pop-out window.
+- Open the "More options" menu during objective creation process, or edit an existing objective

-- Click Save.
+- Click "Save"

 Metrics and Non-Metrics Combined

-- For example, a metric could have a target of “800,000” and a unit of “Dollars.”
+- For example, a metric could have a target of “800,000” and a unit of “Dollars”

 Using Metrics for Overall Progress